robocomp/LearnBlock/README.md

 [LearnBlock v 3.0](http://robocomp.org)
 ===============================
-LearnBlock is an educational programming tool for programming learning.
+LearnBlock is an educational programming tool for learning programming.
 It has been designed to facilitate the learning process starting with a visual programming language and progressing towards a professional programming language.

 LearnBlock is robot-agnostic, i.e. the same program can be executed in several robots.
 Clients for new robots can be easily created adding device interfaces and implementing hardware access methods for those interfaces.
 Examples of existing clients can be found [here](https://github.com/robocomp/LearnBlock/tree/version-3/learnbot_dsl/Clients)